samanthagoodhue/django/README.md

 - Display a list of tasks with their titles.
 - Create a new task with a title and optional description.
 - Update an existing task's title and description.
+- Mark a task as complete.
 - Delete a task from the list.
+- Login functionality for multiple users.
 - Register as a new user.